garamond13/alt-scale/README.md

 # Alt scale
 Alt scale is a mpv shader.
 A 2 pass scaler, an alternative to mpv's built in scaling.

+`Chroma` folder contains shaders for upscaling chroma only \
+`Luma` folder contains shaders for upscaling and downscaling luma only

-`altUpscale.glsl` is optimised for and only does upscaling\
+`altUpscale` is optimised for and only does upscaling\
-`altUpscaleUnsharp.glsl` is optimised for and only does upscaling, also provides unsharp mask\
+`altUpscaleUnsharp` is optimised for and only does upscaling, also provides unsharp mask\
-`altUpscaleHDR.glsl` is optimised for and only does upscaling; HDR version\
+`altUpscaleHDR` is optimised for and only does upscaling; HDR version\
-`altUpscaleUnsharpHDR.glsl` is optimised for and only does upscaling, also provides unsharp mask; HDR version\
+`altUpscaleUnsharpHDR` is optimised for and only does upscaling, also provides unsharp mask; HDR version\
-`altDownscale.glsl` is optimised for and only does downscaling\
+`altDownscale` is optimised for and only does downscaling\
-`altDownscaleUnsharp.glsl` is optimised for and only does downscaling, also provides unsharp mask\
+`altDownscaleUnsharp` is optimised for and only does downscaling, also provides unsharp mask\
-`altDownscaleGaussian.glsl` is optimised for and only does downscaling, also provides gaussian blur\
+`altDownscaleGaussian` is optimised for and only does downscaling, also provides gaussian blur\
-`altDownscaleGaussianUnsharp.glsl` is optimised for and only does downscaling, also provides gaussian blur and unsharp mask
+`altDownscaleGaussianUnsharp` is optimised for and only does downscaling, also provides gaussian blur and unsharp mask

 ## Usage
 - If you place this shader in the same folder as your `mpv.conf`, you can use it with `glsl-shaders-append="~~/FILE_NAME"`.
 For an example `glsl-shaders-append="~~/altUpscale.glsl"`.
 - Requires `vo=gpu-next`.
 - Note that defualt settings are "simbolic" only, should change them to your liking.
-- Note that downscale shaders can be used for both SDR and HDR content.
+- Note that all downscale shaders can be used for both SDR and HDR content.

 ## Settings